ImageMagick/Usage-Markdown/compose/index.md

 The "`-tile`" setting in "`composite`" is very different to that same setting in either "`convert`" or "`montage`".
 If given it means that the *source* image is to be tiled over the *background* image.

-For example here we tile a 'color star' over a netscape color map image...
+For example, here we tile a 'color star' over a netscape color map image...

 ~~~
 composite  -tile star.gif   netscape:   tile.gif